-One of the last of Jesus' miracles was the healing of blind Bartimaeus near Jericho about a week before His arrest.
-Martin Collins shows that Jesus' compassion for the man's blindness points to His compassion for all those who are spiritually blind, a compassion He proved by giving His life to pay the penalty for sin.
+One of the last of Jesus' miracles was the healing of blind Bartimaeus.
+Jesus' compassion for the man's blindness points to His compassion for all the spiritually blind.

-In this parable, found in Matthew 9:27-31, two blind men doggedly follow Jesus into a house—probably Peter's—so that He will restore their sight to them.
-Martin Collins explains the lessons Christians can learn from the examples of these two persevering supplicants.
+Two blind men doggedly follow Jesus into a house so that He will restore their sight to them.
+Here are the lessons we can learn from these two supplicants.

 We need to cast our most discerning gazes on ourselves and, in all humility, refrain from 'fixing' others, especially when we have similar problems.